 Joe Caruso - Owner east coast sox

-Coach Joe Caruso attended the University of Alabama where he was an All-American and All-SEC infielder.
+Coach Joe Caruso attended the University of Alabama where he became an All-American and All-SEC infielder.
 In 1996, he broke the SEC tournament hit record going 14-26, and in 1997 he broke the College World Series hit record going 14-23.

 Caruso became SEC Tournament Most Valuable Player in 1996 for his efforts and his team's championship run.